Radhi222/ICT171/cloud_project Documentation.md

 To enhance the website functionality, I added a second HTML page named `about.html`.

-This page provides visitors with background information about the Pearl Threading salon, including services, values, and booking encouragement.
+This page provides visitors with background information about the Pearl Threading, including services, values, and booking encouragement.

 ### 🔗 Navigation: